rainlanguage/meta/README.md

 # Rain Protocol Meta
 Utility library for Rain Protocol's metadata.
-Also provides the schemas generated from typescript types for Rain Protocol's metadata such as op meta and contract meta.
+Also provides the schemas generated from typescript types for Rain Protocol's metadata such as op meta and contract meta. (uses [ts-json-schema-generator](https://www.npmjs.com/package/ts-json-schema-generator))

 ## Usage
 Install the package with following: